MinChengVivLabs/mcvs.lockwizard/README.md

 1. This is not a complete transcation, although StructE maybe re-used for that purpose later
 2. utterance "test confirmation view"

-## TODO: add a test for basic audio player, 3nd version
+## TODO: add a test for basic audio player, 3rd version
 NO need to be fancy, just play a default sound is fine

-## TODO: add a test for basic video player, 3rd version
+## TODO: add a test for basic video player, later version

 ## TODO: add test transcation, later if required